aj47/agent-battler/README.md

 1. Sign in with GitHub
 2. Browse available issues
 3. Work on a solution using your favorite AI coding agent
+4. (Optional) Record your terminal session with [asciinema](https://asciinema.org)
-4. Submit a PR on GitHub
+5. Submit a PR on GitHub
-5. Link your PR on the platform and specify which agent you used
+6. Link your PR on the platform and specify which agent you used
+7. (Optional) Share your terminal recording to show your workflow
-6. Wait for approval to earn the bounty
+8. Wait for approval to earn the bounty

+**📹 Recording Your Session:**
+See [ASCIICINEMA_GUIDE.md](ASCIICINEMA_GUIDE.md) for a complete guide on recording terminal sessions.

 ## Deployment